cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

  - Oct 25 2021: Update the ADR to match updated spec from @cason by @williambanfield
  - Nov 10 2021: Additional language updates by @williambanfield per feedback from @cason
  - Feb 2 2022: Synchronize logic for timely with latest version of the spec by @williambanfield
- - Feb 1 2024: Renamed to ADR 112 as basis its adoption ([#1731](https://github.com/cometbft/cometbft/issues/1731)) in CometBFT v1.0 by @cason
+ - Feb 1 2024: Renamed to ADR 112 as basis for its adoption ([#1731](https://github.com/cometbft/cometbft/issues/1731)) in CometBFT v1.0 by @cason

 ## Status